Table of Contents

-Besides knowing the minimum auto insurance requirement in your state, reviewing your auto insurance policy can help in filing claims following an accident.
-At Ehline Law, our auto insurance attorneys work closely with injured victims. defending their rights and obtaining restitution for their losses
+Besides knowing your state’s minimum auto insurance requirement, reviewing your auto insurance policy can help you file claims following an accident.
+At Ehline Law, our auto insurance attorneys work closely with injured victims.
+They are constantly and aggressively defending the victim’s rights and obtaining restitution for losses on their behalf.

 If you received injuries in an accident that was not your fault, contact Ehline Law and our personal injury attorneys today for a free case evaluation.

-With so many insurance providers on the market, it can be confusing to choose one that best suits your needs.
-The entire process is further complicated by the constant insurance jargon used on their websites.
-Here are some of the most common car insurance terms that we will discuss before heading on to the auto insurance requirements in California.
+With so many insurance providers on the market, choosing one that best suits your needs can be confusing.
+The entire process can become further complicated by the constant insurance jargon used on their websites.
+Here are some of the most common car insurance terms we will discuss before heading on to the auto insurance requirements in California.

 Premiums are also known as a “car insurance quote.”
-When you navigate on an insurer’s website that offers free online quotes, you add your details, your insurance requirements, and any additional coverage you wish to add.
-The quote you receive at the end of filing the form is your insurance premium; the amount you must pay each month or annually to enjoy the benefits of car insurance.
+When you navigate to an insurer’s website that offers free online quotes, you add your details, your insurance requirements, and any additional coverage you wish to add.
+The quote you receive at the end of filing the form is your insurance premium, which you must pay each month or annually to enjoy the benefits of car insurance.

 Underwriting is an insurance process that helps evaluate a potential policyholder’s risk before selling a policy to them.
-You may have heard that several factors affect insurance premiums, such as driving records, credit scores, vehicle condition, and more.
-Insurance underwriting helps determine the risk and calculate the premiums.
+You may have heard that several factors affect insurance premiums, such as driving records, credit scores, vehicle conditions, etc. Insurance underwriting helps determine the risk and calculate the premiums.

-When a policyholder ends up in an accident, they need to reach out to the insurer for compensation.
+When a policyholder is in an accident, they must reach out to the insurer for compensation.
 To do that, individuals must file claims that let the insurer know the details of the accident and the damage done.
 For example, if you receive injuries in an accident and start treatment, a claim with the insurer can help recover the money needed for your medical treatment.

 This one is tricky terminology.
 Many policyholders don’t expect to technically pay to cover part of the insurance claim, which is why the term “deductible” may sound confusing.
-However, deductibles are part of the insurance policy and are set amounts of money that a policyholder must pay to receive their claim.
+However, deductibles are part of the insurance policy, and these remain set amounts of money that a policyholder must pay to receive their claim.